ahmadpanah/FlexiMigrate-Framework/README.md

 ## Overview

-This implementation closely follows the architecture and design principles outlined in the research paper "Enhancing Cloud and Edge Computing with FlexiMigrate: A Seamless Approach to Live Container Migration," ensuring fidelity to the proposed structure and functionalities.
+This implementation closely follows the architecture and design principles outlined in the research paper "FlexiMigrate: Enhancing Live Container Migration in Heterogeneous Computing Environments" ensuring fidelity to the proposed structure and functionalities.

 ## Component Architecture